mever-team/FairBench/docs/wizard.md

 fbwizard
 ```

 This will open the wizard in your browser.
-A showcase of the library via the
-wizard is presented below.
+Its functionalities are showcased
+below.
+But we encourage going through at least the quickstart sections of the
+documentation.

 <iframe
-    width="560"
-    height="315"
+    width="800"
+    height="400"
     src="https://www.youtube.com/embed/6tUxUJmMbJQ"
     title="FBWizard"
     frameborder="0"